 Aerial Views

-This expedition cruise explores the magnificent Kimberley coast of Australia with its wild and rugged mountains, spectacular gorges and waterfalls, ancient rock-art and unique wildlife.
+This expedition cruise explores Australia’s magnificent Kimberley coast, a region of wild ranges, deep gorges, cascading waterfalls, ancient rock art and extraordinary wildlife.

 Day 1